Stock Slide On Rate Cut Expectations, Middle East Uncertainty - UrduPoint

 Stock markets mostly fell as investors continued to roll back expectations of lower interest rates, even as they juggled conflicting comments from central bankers and rising tensions in the Middle East

-London, (UrduPoint / Pakistan Point News - 16th Jan, 2024) Stock markets mostly fell as investors continued to roll back expectations of lower interest rates, even as they juggled conflicting comments from central bankers and rising tensions in the Middle East.
+New York, (UrduPoint / Pakistan Point News - 17th Jan, 2024) Stock markets mostly fell as investors continued to roll back expectations of lower interest rates, even as they juggled conflicting comments from central bankers and rising tensions in the Middle East.

 "Stocks are lower across the board on Tuesday and the key driver is the revaluation of rate cut expectations," said Kathleen Brooks, research director at XTB.

-New York had been closed Monday for Martin Luther King Day and stocks opened lower Tuesday, before recovering somewhat around midday after Federal Reserve Governor Christopher Waller, a noted dove, told a conference in Washington that the Fed is "within striking distance" of reaching its long-term inflation target, and could begin cutting interest rates this year.
+New York was closed Monday for Martin Luther King Day and US stocks retreated Tuesday, as markets weighed mixed results from large banks alongside remarks by Federal Reserve Governor Christopher Waller.

+Waller, a noted dove, said the Fed should be able to cut interest rates in 2024, adding that rates should be "lowered methodically and carefully."

-Meanwhile, ECB governing council member Robert Holzman said on Monday in Davos that there is a possibility of no rate cuts this year as he pushed back against expectations of an April cut, according to Fawad Razaqzada, an analyst at FOREX.com.
+Meanwhile, ECB governing council member Robert Holzman said on Monday in Davos that there is a possibility of no rate reductions this year, pushing back against expectations of an April cut, noted Fawad Razaqzada, analyst at FOREX.com.

-Equities in Europe and North America soared at the end of 2023 as softening inflation led investors to expect the Federal Reserve was preparing to reverse more than a year of hikes to US interest rates, and that The European Central Bank and Bank of England could soon follow.
+Equities in Europe and North America soared at the end of 2023 as softening inflation led investors to expect the Fed was preparing to reverse more than a year of hikes to US interest rates -- and that the European Central Bank and Bank of England could soon follow.

-Expectations had once been that central banks could cut rates as soon as March, but those hopes faded in January with Fed officials saying they were keen to keep rates steady until inflation is firmly back under their target.
+Expectations were once that central banks could cut rates as soon as March, but hopes faded in January with Fed officials saying they were keen to keep rates steady until inflation is firmly back under their target.

 "The weakness we saw in European markets yesterday has carried over as the continued pushback on rate cut expectations from central banks has served to boost the US dollar as well as undermine confidence in risky assets, as concerns over the economic outlook grow," said Michael Hewson, chief market analyst at CMC Markets.

-The prospect that rates would stay higher than previously expected has lent support to the dollar, which made strong gains Tuesday against its main rivals.

-While inflation is on a general downward path, there is a worry that it could pop back up anytime, particularly with tensions in the oil-rich Middle East putting key trade routes at risk.
+While inflation is on a general downward path, there is a worry that it could pop back up, particularly with tensions in the oil-rich Middle East putting key trade routes at risk.

-The United States and Britain have in recent days launched strikes against Yemen's Huthis in retaliation for the Iran-backed rebels' attacks on Red Sea shipping in what they say is solidarity with Gaza.

 Shell has suspended Red Sea transits indefinitely and Qatar said that shipments of LNG would be delayed due to the unrest.